GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+45.md

 SuMa 15
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
-This powder grants a the *Natural Magician* Virtue.
+This powder grants the *Natural Magician* Virtue.
 Aydamir and other alchemists usually use this powder before performing Soban Alchemy in a foreign aura.
 *(Base 10, +1 Sun)*

 **Crystalline Powder of Vision**